NehemiaAraia/OS-Hardener/README.md

 ## How it works

-- **Rules** (`rules/`): YAML per platform, typed sub-rules (`r:` registry, `f:` file, `cmd:` command, `svc:` service, `perm:` file mode) combined with `all` / `any` / `none`
+- **Rules** (`rules/`): YAML, one file per platform.
+Typed sub-rules for registry, file, command, service and permissions, combined with `all` / `any` / `none`
-- **Engine** (`scanner/`): `parser` loads rules, `executor` turns each sub-rule into a probe, `evaluator` applies matchers and resolves status, `scoring` computes score and coverage, `reporter` renders HTML and JSON
+- **Engine** (`scanner/`): parses the rules, runs each probe, resolves PASS/FAIL/WARN, scores it, renders HTML and JSON
-- **Connections** (`scanner/connection/`): WinRM, SSH, and a fixture backend that replays recorded output so the full pipeline runs offline in CI
+- **Connections** (`scanner/connection/`): WinRM, SSH, and a fixture backend that replays recorded output so CI runs with no live host
-- **Remediation** (`scanner/remediation/`, `playbooks/`): one Ansible invocation per run, scoped by tag to the controls a scan just found failing
+- **Remediation** (`scanner/remediation/`, `playbooks/`): one Ansible run per scan, scoped by tag to the controls that actually failed
-- **Waivers** (`exceptions.yml`): documented risk acceptance with mandatory expiry
+- **Waivers** (`exceptions.yml`): risk acceptance with a required expiry date

 Design tradeoffs are in [`DECISIONS.md`](DECISIONS.md).
 Lab setup is in [`docs/runbook.md`](docs/runbook.md).

 ## Security model

-- The scanning account is read-only and cannot remediate.
+- Read-only scanning account.
 Remote Management Users on Windows, four fixed sudo verbs on Linux, no `NOPASSWD: ALL`.
-Applying fixes takes separate credentials
+Remediation takes separate credentials
-- Nothing it could not verify is reported as compliant.
-Unreadable, unreachable, and unparseable all resolve to WARN
+- Nothing unverified is reported as compliant.
+Unreadable, unreachable and unparseable all resolve to WARN
-- Every score carries its coverage: `100% (verified 6/9 scored controls)` is a different claim from `100% (verified 9/9)`
+- Every score carries its coverage. `100% (verified 6/9)` is not `100% (verified 9/9)`
-- Remediation is dry-run by default, needs explicit confirmation, refuses to run non-interactively, and logs every action
+- Dry-run by default.
+Applying needs an explicit confirm, refuses to run non-interactively, and logs every action
-- Controls with no safe automated fix are named in the output rather than skipped
+- Controls with no safe automated fix are named in the output, never silently skipped
-- WinRM runs over HTTPS with certificate validation on by default; the cleartext listener is removed at bootstrap
+- WinRM over HTTPS with certificate validation on.
+The cleartext listener is removed at bootstrap

 ## Control coverage